platiumsecnet/psnNIDS/README.md

 EAGLE_EYE IDS
 ---

+# Advantages
+1. Detect Advanced Network Threats: Surface even the most advanced threats in real time with application recognition, customizable Deep Packet Analytics, and multidimensional network traffic and behavioral analytics <br>
+- Detect even the most sophisticated threats across a broad set of IT environment-generated log and audit data, endpoint activity, and Layer 7 application flow
+- Recognize data exfiltration, spear phishing, botnet beaconing, inappropriate network usage, lateral movement, and suspicious file transfers
+- Corroborate high-risk events at the network or application level with environmental activity from your SIEM
+2. Take the Guesswork out of Incident Response: Enable your incident response team to work effectively and efficiently with unstructured search, session playback, and file reconstruction.<br>
+- Determine the scope of the incident and understand exactly which systems have been compromised
+- Generate irrefutable network-based evidence
+- Reconstruct files transferred across the network to investigate suspicious data exfiltration, malware infiltration, and unauthorized data access

 # Features
 1. True Application Identification: Automatically identify over 3,000 applications to expedite network forensics with advanced classification methods and deep packet inspection.
 2. SmartFlow™ Session Classification: Recover Layer 7 application details and packet data for all sessions.